hassanrupam/SOLID_PRINCIPLE/OpenClosePrincipal/README.md

 system is now open to extensibility.

 ## **Conclusion**
-So hopefully we have a better understanding of the **Open-Close Principal** with the simple example.
+So hopefully we have a better understanding of the **Open-Close Principle** with the simple example.

-Why should we consider to follow this principal?
+Why should we consider to follow this Principle?
 ### **The Benefits**
 * __Extensibility__
 -> "When a single change to a program results in a cascade of changes to dependent modules, that program exhibits the undesirable attributes that we have come to associate with 'bad' design.
 The program becomes fragile, rigid, unpredictable, and unreusable.
 The open-closed principle attacks this in a very straightforward way.
 It says that you should design modules that never change.
 When requirements change, you extend the behavior of such modules by adding new code, not by changing old code that already works."